IRS Audits and Cook Islands Trusts

 Information Return Completeness

 The IRS examines whether every required information return was filed for every year under examination.
-Cook Islands trust grantors must file four separate information returns: Form 3520 (annual foreign trust transactions), Form 3520-A (foreign trust information return), FBAR (FinCEN Form 114, foreign bank accounts), and Form 8938 (specified foreign financial assets).
+Cook Islands trust grantors must file four separate information returns: Form 3520, Form 3520-A, FBAR (FinCEN Form 114), and Form 8938.

 Each form serves a different purpose, is filed with a different agency, and carries its own penalty structure.
 A grantor who filed Form 3520 but missed FBAR has a compliance deficiency even if every dollar of income was correctly reported on the tax return.

-Form 3520 penalty.
-Missing or incomplete Form 3520 filings trigger a penalty: the greater of $10,000 or 35% of transferred property value (Part I), or 5% of trust assets the grantor is treated as owning (Part II).
-A Cook Islands trust holding $2 million faces a potential Part II penalty of $100,000 per year.
+Form 3520.
+A missing or incomplete Form 3520 triggers a penalty equal to the greater of $10,000 or 35% of the transferred property value, or 5% of trust assets the grantor is treated as owning.
+A Cook Islands trust holding $2 million faces a potential annual penalty of $100,000.

-Form 3520-A penalty.
-If the foreign trustee fails to file Form 3520-A, the U.S. grantor must file a substitute return.
+Form 3520-A. If the foreign trustee fails to file Form 3520-A, the U.S. grantor must file a substitute return.
 Missing this substitute triggers a penalty equal to the greater of $10,000 or 5% of the trust assets attributable to the grantor.

-FBAR penalty.
-Willful failure to file FBAR carries a penalty up to 50% of the account balance or $100,000, whichever is greater.
+FBAR.
+Willful failure to file FBAR carries a penalty up to the greater of 50% of the account balance or $100,000.
 Non-willful violations carry a $10,000 penalty per account, per year.

-Form 8938 penalty.
-Missing Form 8938 carries a $10,000 initial penalty plus $10,000 for each 30-day period the noncompliance continues, up to $50,000.
-More damaging: the statute of limitations on the entire income tax return never starts running until Form 8938 is filed, leaving the return open to audit indefinitely.
+Form 8938.
+The initial penalty for missing Form 8938 is $10,000, plus $10,000 for each 30-day period noncompliance continues after IRS notice, up to $50,000.
+The more consequential effect: the statute of limitations on the entire income tax return never begins running until Form 8938 is filed, leaving the return open to audit indefinitely.

-Income tax penalties.
+Accuracy-related penalties.
 Standard accuracy-related penalties (20% of the underpayment) and fraud penalties (75% of the underpayment) apply if the examination discovers unreported income.
+An additional 40% penalty under IRC § 6662(j) applies to any underpayment attributable to undisclosed foreign financial assets.

-The grantor’s response should be coordinated between the U.S. attorney who structured the trust and the CPA or international tax counsel handling the compliance.
+The grantor’s response requires coordination between the U.S. attorney who structured the trust and the CPA or international tax counsel handling the compliance.
 The Cook Islands trustee will need to provide documents, but the trustee communicates through the U.S. attorney, not directly with the IRS.

 Document Assembly